chb/smart-docs/howto/howto_build_smart_frame_ui_apps/index.md

 ### Handling an app launch:

-When a user clicks on an app icon and SMART\_HOST.launch_app is called, the SMART libraries take care of most details of the app launch process.
-But the SMART libraries expect a little bit of \"help\" (in the form of a helper function) to determine which IFRAME element to use in positioning the newly-launched app.
+When a user clicks on an app icon and SMART_HOST.launch_app is called, the SMART libraries take care of most details of the app launch process.
+But the SMART libraries expect a little bit of "help" (in the form of a helper function) to determine which IFRAME element to use in positioning the newly-launched app.
 Since our Frame UI app will perform a pretty simple layout, this doesn't take much.
 We'll assume that three IFRAMES are available on the